andreasabel/logic-and-types-meeting-2019/README.md

 Alternatives:

+- start at 9.30 for better public transport connection
 - have the _promenad_ after lunch rather than before dinner.
 - have Talk 8 at 16.30 (shorter break before dinner)